-THE WHARTON LEADERSHIP PROGRAM offers a unique and varied set of programming aimed at enhancing the personal leadership skills in all of us.
+THE MCNULTY LEADERSHIP PROGRAM offers a unique and varied set of programming aimed at enhancing the personal leadership skills in all of us.
 Through the process of action, reflection, experimentation and application, we aim to develop leaders whose impact is wide-reaching.
 We offer a range of Community-Wide Programs such as the Learning Team Retreat and MGMT 610: The Foundations of Teamwork and Leadership, Open-Enrollment Programs like the Executive Coaching and Feedback Program, Leadership Ventures, P3 Discussion Groups and the Authors@Wharton Speaker Series and Fellowships such as Leadership Fellows, Lipman Family Prize Fellows, Nonprofit Board Fellows, and Venture Fellows.

-You will learn more about the Leadership Program during our Information Sessions hosted in the beginning of the Fall Semester, where you will have a chance to meet our fantastic team of leadership development professionals and spend time I-on-I talking about specific programs.
+You will learn more about the McNulty Leadership Program during our Information Sessions hosted in Pre-Term, where you will have a chance to meet our fantastic team of leadership development professionals and spend time 1-on-1 talking about specific programs.

-Information regarding program registration will be available on our website (http://wlp.wharton.upenn.edu).
+Information regarding program registration will be available on our website (http://leadership.wharton.upenn.edu).